Alfresco/alfresco-docker-installer/README.md

 Create a folder where Docker Compose template files are going to be produced and run the generator.

->>> If you downloaded this project, **dont't** reuse source code folder.
+>>> If you downloaded this project, **don't** reuse source code folder.
 Create an empty folder to generate Docker Compose template anywhere.

 ```
 $ mkdir docker-compose